AHeige/IMDBuddy/README.md

 - Search for movies by title or release year
 - View detailed information about each movie, including title, release year, genre, plot, and more
-- Save favorite movies to user accounts (planned feature)
+- Save favorite movies locally on your device (via localstorage)

 ## Technologies Used